CozyPlantlady/the-garden-gate/README.md

 ### User goals:
 What is their goal?
 What problem does this product or feature solve for them?
+-It's a game, and hopefully user is going to have some fun playing it.

 #### User Stories:
-- New user:User can choose to start the game.
+- User can start the game.
 - User can give a name for the character.
 - User can read the story part, and choose from options what to do next.
-- User can see their previous decision.
 - User can end the game when they want.
 - User can choose to replay.
 - User can see items they have collected.